chrisprinz/epicdatamining/Chris/Notes/Script.md

 - Not all assumptions that might make sense are statistically significant.
 - Rareness is often a critical factor.
 - Bonferroni correction: clear data to avoid 'bogus' data
-- compare observations with expected number of positives
+- compare observations with expected number of positives (assuming randomness)
+- e.g. exercise with evil-doers

 ## Useful Things to know